Skip to content

 What Angelenos think about shade

-Shade touches our daily lives more than we realize—from where we walk and wait for the bus, to how we gather outside.
-For the first time, we’ve got a clear look at how Angelenos see it.
+Shade shapes our daily lives more than we realize—from where we walk and wait for the bus, to how we gather outside.
+For the first time, we’ve got a clear picture of how Angelenos see it.

 Explore the Report